Welcome to Toronto!

 As a student at OCAD U, you are among nearly 500,000 international students studying in Canada!

 Canada is the second largest country in the world, occupying 6 time zones from east to west.
 The country is divided into 10 provinces and 3 territories, each with its own elected government, responsible for such services as health care and education.
 OCAD U is located in the city of Toronto, in the province of Ontario.

 Canada is a multicultural country.
 Canadians believe in tolerance and equality among people.
 Men and women are treated with equal respect, and there are strict laws against prejudice or discrimination on the basis of gender, religion, ethnic background, sexual orientation, or marital or social status.

-As students in Canada, you and your dependants have the same rights and are protected under the same laws as Canadian citizens.
-You and your dependants have the right to freedom from sexual harassment, discrimination, racism, and prejudice.
+As students in Canada, you and your dependents have the same rights and are protected under the same laws as Canadian citizens.
+You and your dependents have the right to freedom from sexual harassment, discrimination, racism, and prejudice.
 The Canadian Charter of Rights and Freedoms guarantees that anyone residing in Canada has:

 - Freedom of conscience and religion,

 - Freedom of thought, belief, opinion, and expression,

 - Freedom of association.

 Toronto, Canada is one of the most multicultural places you can imagine.
 Home to more than 100 distinct ethnic groups, Toronto is a city of neighbourhoods and cultural communities, many of which take their identity from the immigrants who settled there: Chinatown, Little Italy, Koreatown, Greektown, and Portugal Village, to name just a few.